oasis-art-project/oasis-server/README.md

-Please, read documentation in _docs_ folder.
+## OASIS server

+This is the server backend of the OASIS platform.
+Please, read REST API reference in _docs_ folder, and general documentation in the _wiki_.

 ### Installing: